 For residents here in southern Ontario, there is arguably no time of year more damaging to our property than the winter months.

 Heavy snow, ice buildup, bitter cold temperatures and howling winds (sometimes all at the same time) can each wreak havoc on our homes no matter what precautions we take before or during the season.
-However the more we can do to prepare our homes the more protected we will be.
+There is plenty we can do to winterize our homes from the inside, however the more we can do to prepare our homes on the outside the more protected we will be.

 Like most things in life, it can be a numbers game.
 In the case of winterizing our homes, it is specifically about percentages.
 Even though we cannot ensure with 100% certainty that our homes will be fully intact come the spring (unless your name is Elsa and you have special ice powers) there is still plenty we can do to increase the chances of coming out of the season unscathed.